Kim Potter Claims She Mistook Her Gun For A Taser. That Doesn't Bring Daunte Wright Back.

 Advertisement

-Rich Stanek, a former police officer, and law enforcement consultant told a Minneapolis ABC affiliate station that officers are trained to carry their taser on the opposite side of their belt from their gun.
+Rich Stanek, a former police officer, and law enforcement consultant, told Minneapolis' ABC affiliate station that officers are trained to carry their taser on the opposite side of their belt from their gun.
 Specifically, away from their non-dominant hand as instances in which a taser is used are not deemed life-threatening.

-Between June 2019 to May 2020, Black drivers accounted for 78 percent of police searches for moving or equipment violations.
-Only 12 percent of searches in that same time frame were of white people, despite the city being made up of 63.6 percent white people.
+Between June 2019 to May 2020, Black drivers accounted for 78% of police searches for moving or equipment violations.
+Only 12% of searches in that same time frame were of white people, despite the city being made up of 63.6% white people.

 Advertisement